grijjy/DelphiRemotePushSender/README.md

 TgoRemotePushSender.APNSKey := TFile.ReadAllBytes(PathToKey.PEM);
 ```

 The structure of the class is fairly straightforward.
-To send a remote push notification, call the Send method and provide the Device Token and also the Title and Message body for the payload.
+To send a remote push notification, call the `Send` method and provide the `DeviceToken` and also the `Title` and `Message` body for the payload.

 ```Delphi
   TgoRemotePushSender = class(TObject)